CogSciUOS/asparagus/code/CreateDataSet/manual.md

 *TODO:* Create Bash-Script: https://www.taniarascia.com/how-to-create-and-use-bash-scripts/

+2.Solution:
+current path to the enviroment is:
+`/net/projects/scratch/summer/valid_until_31_January_2020/asparagus/DataEnv/`

+Add an alias to activate your env: </br>
+sudo nano -Bu ~/.bashrc </br>
+Or you could use ranger or vim instead... </br>
+add this line at the end:
+`'alias dataEnv='conda activate /net/projects/scratch/summer/valid_until_31_January_2020/asparagus/DataEnv'`

 ### Comment:
 Conda only keep track of the environments included in the folder envs inside the anaconda folder.